-The library organizes its materials using the Library of Congress Classification System.
-For a full understanding of the War, it will be advantageous to also explore the period immediately preceding the onset of military action.
-Note that in this classification system the letter "E" represents all United States History.
+The library organizes its materials using the Library of Congress Classification System (LCC).
+The classication ranges below also relate to period immediately preceding the onset of Civil War military action.
+In this classification system the letter "E" represents all United States History.

 |E 415-416||Middle Nineteenth Century|

 |E 421-423||President Zachary Taylor|

 |E 426-430||President Millard Filmore|

 |E 4566-459||President Abraham Lincoln's Administrations, 1861-April 15, 1865|

 |E 591 - 600||Naval History, Civil War|

 |The Slavery Question arises in several administrations:|